-We will never know exactly what transpired between the lost couple, as they were never seen again after they were abandoned, so it is slightly sad, as well as terrifying, that the whole movie is absolute speculation.
-Speculation on when a shark took a bite out of Daniel’s calf, how they survived in the water so long after his blood would’ve been a beacon to deep-water predators; whether sharks attacked them at all, how long they survived in the water and how they passed their time trying to live or die.
+We will never know exactly what transpired between the lost couple, as they were never seen again after they were left at sea, so it is slightly sad, as well as terrifying, that the whole movie is absolute speculation.
+Speculation on when a shark took a bite out of Daniel’s calf, how they survived in the water so long after his blood would’ve been a beacon to deep-water predators; speculation on whether sharks attacked them at all, or how long they survived in the water, and how they passed their time trying to live or die.

 Written, directed, shot and edited by Chris Kentiss, with assistance from wife, Laura Lau, with no crew to speak of, OPEN WATER was filmed over the course of two years on a guerrilla schedule and indie budget, bucking the Hollywood system without us realizing it.